adyxax/www/content/docs/about-me.md

 alter way is a web hosting company.

-I joined Alterway in October 2016 for a more technical role and a bit of a career shift towards networking and infrastructure.
+I joined alter way in October 2016 for a more technical role and a bit of a career shift towards networking and infrastructure.
 There I had the opportunity to rework many core systems and processes that helped the company grow in many ways.

 On the networking side I helped put in production and operate our anti-ddos systems and reworked then maintained our bgp configurations for that purpose.
 I also lead the upgrade project of our core network to 100G and implemented a virtualized pre-production of all the core devices.
 This allowed the industrialization of the configuration management by implementing a custom tool for generating and deploying the configurations.